 To test your preview:

-If you find issues with your feed that you don’t know how to resolve, reach out to your Google team.
+If you find issues with your feed you don’t know how to resolve, contact us.

 Google’s testing process

-In addition to the testing that you perform, your Google team performs a thorough quality review of your Realtime feed before it goes live.
+In addition to the testing that you perform, Google will perform a thorough quality review of your Realtime feed before it goes live.
 This allows you to fix any launch-blocking issues and ensure the highest possible quality for your data feed.
-To request a review, email your Google team.
+To request a review, contact us.